|Home About News Library Contact|

 |Facility Condition Index (FCI)

-which is used to objectively assess and measure the current condition (ie., physical
+which is used to objectively quantify and evaluate the current condition (ie., physical

 health) of a facility

-and to make two types of comparisons on the relative condition of that
+and to make two types of benchmark comparisons on the relative condition of that

 one facility with:

 It is important to note that FCI is a measure of condition relative to the reproduction cost of the building.
 FCI is not an absolute statement of the size of the backlog of catch-up work.
 A large and complex facility, with a high reproduction cost, requires a larger backlog of deferred maintenance to raise the FCI than a smaller/simpler building.

 Purpose of the FCI